Reconstructing a graph from its Bell colouring graph: Proof of Theorems , , , and

-If~$P^*\in V(\mathcal{B})$ can be recognised, then it is not too difficult to recover~$G'$ from~$\mathcal{B}$ (see Subsection~\ref{subsect:mainstep2}, observing that the arguments in this subsection can be simplified in this scenario).
+If $P^*\in V(\mathcal{B})$ can be recognised, then it is not too difficult to recover~$G'$ from~$\mathcal{B}$ (by using, for example, Lemma~\ref{lem:type1neighbours} together with Whitney's Theorem~\ref{thm:Whitney}).
 However, it is not clear that there is any easy way to recognise~$P^*$ among the vertices of~$\mathcal{B}$ now that we no longer have multiple edges available to us.
 Instead we will define a broader notion of a \textit{$P^*$-candidate} (Definition~\ref{defn:P^*candidate}), which can be recognised among the vertices of~$\mathcal{B}$ by direct inspection.
-We will then show that there is at least one~$P^*$-candidate in~$\mathcal{B}$, and give an algorithm which reconstructs~$G'$ from~$\mathcal{B}$ by using the local structure of~$\mathcal{B}$ near any~$P^*$-candidate.
+We will then show that there is at least one $P^*$-candidate in~$\mathcal{B}$, and give an algorithm which reconstructs~$G'$ from~$\mathcal{B}$ by using the local structure of~$\mathcal{B}$ near any $P^*$-candidate.
 This will complete the proof of Theorem~\ref{thm:maincomplete}.
 Some extra work in Subsection~\ref{subsect:completingupper} will then complete the proof of Theorem~\ref{thm:mainupperhalfcomplete}.

-We conclude this subsection by defining this notion of a~$P^*$-candidate.
-Let~$P\in V(\mathcal{B})$.
+We conclude this subsection by defining this notion of a $P^*$-candidate.
+Let $P\in V(\mathcal{B})$.
 As usual,~$d(P)$ denotes the degree of~$P$ in~$\mathcal{B}$.
 Define~$N_P$ to be the number of vertices plus the number of edges in~$\mathcal{N}(P)$.
 Define~$T_P$ to be the number of triangles~$\Delta$ in~$\mathcal{N}(P)$ such that the vertices of~$\Delta$ have a common neighbour in~$\mathcal{B}$ which does not lie in~$N[P]$.